House Dems gear up for Tuesday vote to nullify Trump's emergency declaration

 Breaking News Emails

-WASHINGTON — Just ahead of a House vote on a resolution that would terminate President Donald Trump’s emergency declaration, there were fresh signs it could also pass the GOP-controlled Senate.
+WASHINGTON — Just ahead of Tuesday's House vote on a resolution that would terminate President Donald Trump’s emergency declaration, there were fresh signs it could also pass the GOP-controlled Senate.

-Over the weekend, Sen. Lisa Murkowski of Alaska became the latest Republican to indicate that she'll likely vote for the resolution once it reaches the Senate for a vote.
+Sen. Lisa Murkowski of Alaska became the latest Republican to indicate that she'll likely vote for the resolution once it reaches the Senate.

 "I want to make sure that the resolution of disapproval is exactly what I think it is, because if it is as I understand it to be, I will likely be supporting the resolution to disapprove of the action," Murkowski said, The Anchorage Daily News reported Friday.